Click here to download this guide as an eBook

-There are claims that matcha contain more catechins (the famed green tea antioxidant) than other teas.
+There are claims that matcha contains more catechins (the famed green tea antioxidant) than other teas.
 On a leaf to leaf basis, this is simply not true.

 In other words, the more amino acids you retain, the less catechin is produced and vice versa.
-This has also been verified to me by teamasters who specialize in matcha.
+This has also been verified to me by teamasters who specialize in matcha tea.

-While we are huge fans of matcha, in order to help you develop a true appreciation for this remarkable health tonic, we have to debunk the myths and distill facts from noise.
+While we are huge fans of matcha tea, in order to help you develop a true appreciation for this remarkable health tonic, we have to debunk the myths and distill facts from noise.
 (2)

 - Higher quality matchas also just taste better – they are less bitter and grassy.
 And if you enjoy the taste of something, you’re more likely to keep drinking it regularly, right?

 *Umami, for the uninitiated, is the savory flavor of chicken broth, parmesan cheese, miso and soy sauce.
-This is the gold standard of ‘ceremonial grade’ matcha that teamasters strive for.
+This is the gold standard of ‘ceremonial grade’ matcha green tea that teamasters strive for.

-There are three main parameters by which you can judge a matcha’s quality: flavor, color and appearance of froth.
+There are three main parameters by which you can judge a matcha tea’s quality: flavor, color and appearance of froth.

 To the tea masters, the holy grail of matcha is achieving maximum umami flavor.
 Umami is known as the fifth flavor.
 It’s what chicken soup, parmesan cheese, soy sauce, shitake mushrooms share in flavor.

 And it’s about more than just taste.
 It’s actually amino acids (like l-theanine) that are responsible for the umami flavor.
-So when we increase umami flavor, it’s not just to decrease bitterness, but also to increase the calm inducing and meditative qualities of matcha.
+So when we increase umami flavor, it’s not just to decrease bitterness, but also to increase the calm inducing and meditative qualities of matcha tea.

 Highly regarded tea cultivators use a very specific method for increasing umami: shading the tea leaves prior to harvest to prevent photosynthesis while overfeeding the plants with nutrients like fish (true fact).
 This enables tea plants to produce and retain a higher level of amino acids, which in turn increases umami flavor.

-There’s actually a way to discern the quality of a matcha before tasting it, and that is by simply looking at its color.
+There’s actually a way to discern the quality of matcha green tea before tasting it, and that is by simply looking at its color.
 What you want is a beautiful bright and vibrant green.
-If your matcha is on the yellow side, that means it’s of a lesser quality, and likely made from leaves harvested later in the year instead of during the Spring.
-Matcha from China also tends to paler in color due to the tea varietals used.
+If your matcha tea is on the yellow side, that means it’s of a lesser quality, and likely made from leaves harvested later in the year instead of during the Spring.
+Matcha tea from China also tends to paler in color due to the tea varietals used.

 You see, the highest quality teas always come from “first flush” or the first harvest in the spring.
 These leaves are the most potent in flavor and antioxidants.
-Second flush usually happens in summer, and third flush in fall.
+The second flush usually happens in summer, and the third flush in fall.
 The later the harvest, the yellower the color and the less nutritious the tea.
-Culinary grade matchas are made from these later harvests.
+Culinary grade matcha teas are made from these later harvests.

 3. Appearance of Froth

-The traditional method of drinking matcha involves whisking it with a bamboo whisk in order to create a frothy foam.
+The traditional method of drinking matcha tea involves whisking it with a bamboo whisk in order to create a frothy foam.
 This part of the process is incredibly important during traditional Japanese tea ceremony, and the appearance of the froth matters a great deal.
-If the bubbles are large and irregular, this means the matcha powder is coarsely ground and of a lesser quality.
-The highest quality matcha, on the other hand, is finely ground and creates foam of tiny, uniform bubbles when whisked with skill.
+If the bubbles are large and irregular, this means the matcha tea powder is coarsely ground and of lesser quality.
+The highest quality matcha powder, on the other hand, is finely ground and creates foam of tiny, uniform bubbles when whisked with skill.

-There are five very important steps involved in the making of a great matcha: cultivation, shading, feeding, blending and grinding.
+There are five very important steps involved in the making of great matcha green tea: cultivation, shading, feeding, blending and grinding.

-While the matcha plants are being shaded, there is one more very important thing happening – forced feeding.
-Did you know that the highest quality matchas are fed fish?
+While the matcha tea plants are being shaded, there is one more very important thing happening – forced feeding.
+Did you know that the highest quality matcha are fed fish?
 It’s true.

 Matchas are either made up of single cultivars (rare) or a blend of them.
 “Cultivars” refers to cultivated varieties and is the result of selective breeding of tea plants for different characteristics.
 Cultivars each have their own flavor profiles and way of responding to different seasons.

-The traditional method for turning tea leaves into matcha powder is to use a stone mill.
+The traditional method for turning tea leaves into matcha tea powder is to use a stone mill.
 Large granite wheels are slowly and carefully turned to avoid generating too much heat.
-How a matcha is ground can affect the flavor and nutrient quality.
-If you grind matcha too fast, the heat generated will destroy both the flavor and nutrients in it.
+How matcha tea is ground can affect the flavor and nutrient quality.
+If you grind matcha tea too fast, the heat generated will destroy both the flavor and nutrients in it.

 As you’d imagine, this a slow and laborious process, which has led to the rise of automated stone mills and other types of machine grinding.
 Improper equipment can lead to overheating and even scorching of the matcha powder, which compromises quality.
-But other more sophisticated machine grinders like ones that use ceramic balls in a drum rotating at low speed are capable of producing very high quality matcha at a far more affordable cost.
-The goal of grinding is to produce small, uniform particles of matcha while generating minimal heat.
+But other more sophisticated machine grinders like ones that use ceramic balls in a drum rotating at low speed are capable of producing very high-quality matcha green tea at a far more affordable cost.
+The goal of grinding is to produce small, uniform particles of matcha tea while generating minimal heat.

-So why should you drink matcha?
+So why should you drink matcha green tea?
 It contains higher levels of amino acids and therefore l-theanine than any other tea.
 L-theanine (aka nature’s Xanax) puts you in a calm and meditative state.

-So matcha provides you with the type of calm energy revered by Zen monks for their meditation practice.
-This type of energy is ideal if you’re involved in creative work or need to do big picture strategic thinking.
+So matcha tea provides you with the type of calm energy revered by Zen monks for their meditation practice.
+This type of energy is ideal if you’re involved in creative work or need to do big-picture strategic thinking.